-It’s been a while, and Meatball is dissapointed in us for not updating the blog lately.
+It’s been a while, and Meatball is disappointed in us for not updating the blog lately.

 I mean look at her.
 Judging us.
 Not cool cat.